splunk/splunk-operator/docs/PremiumApps.md

 #### Special consideration while using ssl enabled mode of strict in SHC

-For using the strict mode, following additional steps are required so that SHC has Splunk Web SSL enabled.
-This step is necessary before you can install ES app with strict mode of sslEnablement.
-Alternatively, if you are managing enableSplunkWebSSL setting outside of Operator scope by pushing an app bundle through deployer, then you can skip all these steps.
+For using the strict mode, the following additional steps are required so that SHC has Splunk Web SSL enabled.
+These steps are necessary before you can install ES app with the strict mode of sslEnablement.
+Alternatively, if you are managing enableSplunkWebSSL setting outside of the Operator scope by pushing an app bundle through the deployer, then you can skip all these steps.

 Steps:
-1. Create a shc app (call it shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`
+1. Create a shc app (e.g., shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`
-2. Plase this app under security-team-apps/coreapps in your s3 bucket.
+2. Place this app under security-team-apps/coreapps in your s3 bucket.
 3. Use the following YAML file as an example to deploy this app through app framework.
-4. Note: you also need to include the extraEnv:SPLUNK_HTTP_ENABLESSL with value true in the YAML.
+4. Note: you also need to include the extraEnv:SPLUNK_HTTP_ENABLESSL with the value true in the YAML.
 This step will be revised in upcoming releases so it may not be needed as you are already pushing a web.conf with ssl setting.

 Following is an example to enable Splunk Web SSL through operator on SHC: